-We have introduced ‘Skills Showcase Weeks’ these will give more opportunity for children to solidify key skills through child initiated topics, in line with EYFS pedagogy and OfSTED research regarding engaging boys, particularly in writing.
+We have introduced ‘Skills Showcase Weeks’, and these will give more opportunity for children to solidify key skills through child-initiated topics, in line with EYFS pedagogy and OfSTED research regarding engaging boys, particularly in writing.
 These weeks will allow teachers the time and opportunity to focus on further skill development – including links to prior skill development – whilst promoting pupil interest and independent learning.

-Where it is appropriate we like to link other subjects with our English work.
-So, for example we might write diary entries as Egyptians or a report as Neil Armstrong.
+Where it is appropriate, we like to link other subjects with our English work.
+For example, we might write diary entries as Egyptians or a report as Neil Armstrong.
 Here is just a glimpse of some of our cross curricular work.

 We had a whole school focus on poetry.
 We enjoyed sharing our poems in a special assembly and we created a beautiful ‘poetree’ in the hall.